kpetersen/kpetersen.github.io/words/_posts/2012-1-20-good-food.markdown

 Chocolate Pie).
 I didn't really follow a recipe when making my mousse; I got the general idea from a bunch of different things I read online and combined the stuff that I thought would work the best.
 [Here](http://worldsmyoyster.com/eats/desserts/2012/01/20/mousse.html) is what I did.
 I served the mousse in crystal goblets with some home-made whipped cream and fresh berries on top.
 No one else licked their cups so I managed to refrain, but it was that good.
 Seriously.

 All-in-all, the dinner was perfect.
 I couldn't have asked for better company, and the food was absolutely delicious.
 The only thing that could have made the night better would have been a blizzard.
-Eighty degrees outside in Jaunary -- SERIOUSLY???
+Eighty degrees outside in January -- SERIOUSLY???